 Looking for cheaper home insurance?
 Home insurance providers take several variables into consideration when determining the premium you have to pay to get the level of cover you want for home and contents insurance.
 We’ve put together an explanation of the most important variables insurers use when determining how much you should pay, and a shortlist of a few ways you can save on home insurance.

 What makes home insurance cheaper?
-5 ways to save on home insurance

 You don’t necessarily want the cheapest home insurance product available, because there’s a lot more to a good quality insurance product than price alone.
 But you do want to get the right balance between price and features.
 So here are five quick tips for helping to reduce the cost of your home and contents insurance.

 In New Zealand’s competitive insurance market, insurance firms fight hard over every insurance contract, offering online discounts and sign-up deals to encourage customers to switch.
 But to prevent their current customers from switching, many insurance firms encourage customers to have all their different policies (such as home, contents, car, boat, etc.) with them by offering multi-policy discounts.
 These discounts may then be applied to each of your insurance products, cutting premiums all round to result in some serious savings!

 If you’ve been with the same insurer for a number of years, it could be worth calling up and asking for a loyalty discount, particularly if you’ve been a good customer – i.e. you haven’t made many claims.
 Some insurers offer such discounts automatically, but if you’re not sure, it’s worth asking the question.
 Even a discount of 5% or 10% can save you a respectable amount of money.

 3. Choose a higher excess, if you can afford it